kyma-project/telemetry-manager/docs/user/06-conditions.md

 ## Trace Components State

-The state of the trace components is determined by the status condition of type `TraceComponentsHealthy`
+The state of the trace components is determined by the status condition of type `TraceComponentsHealthy`:

 | Condition status | Condition reason                       | Message                                     |
 |------------------|----------------------------------------|--------------------------------------------|